weaviate/weaviate-io/developers/weaviate/modules/reader-generator-modules/generative-ollama.md

 - `apiEndpoint` (Optional): The URL of the Ollama endpoint.
 The default is `http://localhost:11434`.
 - `model` (Optional): The model to use.
 The default is `llama3`.

+### Ollama endpoint

+Optionally, you can provide the `apiEndpoint` parameter as shown below to specify the URL of the Ollama endpoint.

+If you are running Weaviate via Docker, with a local Ollama instance, specify `host.docker.internal:<ollama-port>` to access the host machine from within the container, where `<ollama-port>` is the port on which Ollama is running (default: `11434`).

 ### API settings

 #### Example